 You may also want to attend a local HUB committee meeting in your area to find out more about the work we do.

 Alex is a prosecutor helping to enforce Canada's environmental laws.
-He has an engineering degree & a law degree and he conducts hearings in both English & French.
+He has an engineering degree & a law degree and has conducted hearings in both English & French.
 He is also a published legal author on the topic of environmental law.
 He has appeared before administrative tribunals, the Tax Court of Canada, the B.C.
 Provincial Court and the B.C.
 Supreme Court.
-He has worked closely with various environmental NGOs & government agencies across Canada & founded Hearth Vancouver, a community group that supplies free insulation to homes that need it.

 Alex has a strong belief that cycling creates cleaner, closer, and safer communities.
 He would like to see Vancouver as a model of sustainable and intelligent city planning.
 He sees cycling as an integral part of the solution to international environmental concerns as well as local concerns about the quality of life in our communities.